ProsperWorks/redis-ick/README.md

 * **ickadd**: add a batch of members with scores to the producer set ** implements write-folding: a message can only appear once in the producer set ** when a member is re-added, it takes the lowest of 2 scores
-* **ickreserve**: moves members from to the producer set to the consumer set ** moves members from the producer set into the consumer set until the consumer set is size N or the producer set is empty ** implements write-folding: a message can only appear once in the consumer set as **ickadd**, when a member-is re-added it takes the lowest of 2 scores ** returns the results as an array
+* **ickreserve**: moves members from to the producer set to the consumer set until the consumer set is size N or the producer set is empty
+** implements write-folding: a message can only appear once in the consumer set as **ickadd**, when a member-is re-added it takes the lowest of 2 scores ** returns the results as an array